L1b3rtyy/safe-timelock-ui/README.md

 More info on how to create a Safe App: [How to create a Safe App with Safe Apps SDK and list it](https://help.safe.global/en/articles/145503-how-to-create-a-safe-app-with-safe-apps-sdk-and-list-it)

-Note: usage of quorumCancel and quorumExecute is not implemented yet as in the standard Safe UI there is no way yet to create a multisignature with more signatures than the default Safe's threshold.

 ## Architecture

 JS framework: Vue